 Antenna size vs. tag size

 An NFC tag is an antenna and chip encased in or stuck to plastic.
 Due to manufacturing tolerances, the size of that plastic support disc will be larger than the size of the antenna – you will have a border.
 The size of that border is typically dependent on how good the manufacturer was.
 If they aren’t very good and have poor machinery, then they will increase the tolerance (size of the border) to make sure the antenna is always inside.
 If they are good, then the machines place the antenna (or die cut) with more accuracy.
 This means a high quality tag is likely to have a larger antenna size for a given size of tag.
 This is important.
 There’s usually no benefit using a 38mm sticker if the antenna is just 25mm.
-The key here is to know who big the antenna size is as well as the size of the sticker.
+The key here is to know the size of the antenna as well as the size of the sticker.
+A good supplier will have that data available.

 You can see from the graph below that difference in the relative scan strength of the different antenna sizes.
 Again, remember that this is the size of the antenna not of the overall tag itself.
 There is a substantial increase from the size of a Midas tag (12mm x 19mm sticker size, 10mm x 17mm antenna size) to a 29mm round sticker size (25mm antenna).
 In fact, you might expect to be able to scan the tag from twice the distance.